joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 were explicit, further helping to keep those internal state machines correct, and pointing out those connections with the messier outside world.
 In this world, the price of individual failure is not nearly as dire.
 I can't over-emphasize this point.
-None of the language features I describe later would have worked so well without this architectural foundation of cheap and everpresent isolation.
+None of the language features I describe later would have worked so well without this architectural foundation of cheap and ever-present isolation.

 The key thing, then, is not preventing failure per se, but rather knowing how and when to deal with it.